 The song was recorded on October 18, 1965.
 Lennon sings it, double-tracked.
 They left the middle part empty, and John asked George Martin to play a piano solo, suggesting “something Baroque-sounding”.
 Martin wrote a quasi-Bach line that he found he could not play at the song’s tempo.
 On 22 October, the solo was recorded at half-tempo (one octave lower) and tape speed was doubled for the final recording, solving the performance challenge and giving the piano solo a unique, harpsichord-like timbre.

-According to John’s old pal and biographer Pete Shotton, the lines “Some are dead and some are living/In my life I’ve loved them all” referred to Beatle Stuart Sutcliffe (who died in 1962) and to Shotton himself.
-[In the picture here, you can see an unknown girl, Cynthia, Nigel Wally, Aunt Mimi, John and Pete Shotton (right)].
-But for us, it has become the anthem of nostalgia, the emblem of wistful reminiscence.
-Ironically, though, John rejects a maudlin clinging to the past.
+According to John’s old pal and biographer Pete Shotton (see the picture above), the lines “Some are dead and some are living/In my life I’ve loved them all” referred to Beatle Stuart Sutcliffe (who died in 1962) and to Shotton himself.
+The song has become our go-to anthem of nostalgia, the emblem of wistful reminiscence.
+Ironically, though, John’s lyric rejects clinging to the past.
 What in fact matters is his new love, the lover addressed in the song, she who is real, alive and present.
 That may not be profound, but it sure is heartfelt and moving.

-According to McCartney, it’s one of only two songs whose authorship he and John disagreed about.
+According to McCartney, it’s one of only two songs (along with ‘Eleanor Rigby’) whose authorship he and John disagreed about.
 John says he wrote it all (except for the piano solo), McCartney says he wrote most of the music.
-The other disputed song is ‘Eleanor Rigby’, which John said he had a hand in writing.

 But of course it’s John’s song, through and through.
 I’m not a big fan of any of Lennon’s solo music, and I don’t understand why people would play ‘Imagine’ or ‘Workingclass Hero’ on his yahrzeit.
 John’s music died when The Beatles broke up.
 (If you think that’s cruel or harsh, it was John who said, “Elvis died in the army”).
 ‘In My Life’ is quintessential John.
 It’s what he’s all about– melodic and passionate and naked.

 Strange as it seems, I’ve always felt that this song was really nailed by a singer I don’t have too much admiration or respect for, Judy Collins.
-In 1966 she made an album called “In My Life”, which was quite groundbreaking at the time for the megahit version of gravelly newcomer Leonard Cohen’s ‘Suzanne’, and for its terrific covers of Richard Farina’s ‘Hard Loving Loser’, Dylan’s ‘Tom Thumb’s Blues’, Donovan’s ‘Sunny Goodge Street’, and especially the then-unknown Randy Newman’s ‘I Think It’s Going to Rain Today’.
-Hard to realize today, but giving ‘pretty’ renditions to Dylan, to Cohen and to The Beatles wasn’t at all common.
-Her versions are very respectable, and hers was one of my first encounters with Randy Newman (way before his first album).
-But she was really on the mark with ‘In My Life’ (attached here).
+In 1966 she made an album called “In My Life”, which was quite groundbreaking at the time for the megahit version of gravelly newcomer Leonard Cohen’s ‘Suzanne‘, and for its terrific covers of Richard Farina’s ‘Hard Loving Loser‘, Dylan’s ‘Tom Thumb’s Blues‘, Donovan’s ‘Sunny Goodge Street‘, and especially the then-unknown Randy Newman’s ‘I Think It’s Going to Rain Today‘.
+Hard to realize today, but giving ‘pretty’ renditions to Dylan, to Cohen and to The Beatles wasn’t done.
+Her versions are very respectable, and hers was my first encounter with Randy Newman (way before his first album).
+But she was really on the mark with her ‘In My Life’.
 She captures perfectly the gentleness of Lennon’s composition, which the Beatles quite miss.
-Here’s her very lovely version.

-But despite that, our SoTW is of course The Beatles.
-They’re the masters, the ones who created the soundtrack of our youth.
+But for ‘In My Life‘, our version of choice is that of John and his band.
+They’re the ones who created the soundtrack of our youth.
 And even when they’re a little off the mark, they are the monoliths.